We will continue to update this article as more information comes in.

 Its recommendations include:

-In April, the WHO stated: 'Although the medical profession and the travel industry can provide extensive help and sound advice, it remains the traveller’s responsibility to seek information, to understand the risks involved and to take the necessary precautions to protect their health while travelling.
+Months prior in April it told the public: 'Although the medical profession and the travel industry can provide extensive help and sound advice, it remains the traveller’s responsibility to seek information, to understand the risks involved and to take the necessary precautions to protect their health while travelling. '

 Will I be covered on insurance if I travel during Covid-19?

-As many of us are still waiting for refunds on cancelled flights and accommodation bookings for holidays this summer, many people will be cautious about hastily booking another holiday any time soon.
+As many of us are still waiting for refunds on cancelled flights and accommodation bookings for holidays last year, many people will be cautious about hastily booking another holiday any time soon.

 When it comes to insurance for holidays, it’s imperative that you find out whether you will be covered for travel.